 considerations in rhinoplastyThe patient should express an evident concern and set reasonable objectives.
 Cosmetic treatments are appropriate for teenagers who can tell a specific situation and set realistic expectations for their outcome.

-An excellent cosmetic surgery candidate is mature enough to appreciate the treatment, its risks, and the restrictions that the recovery time would impose.
+An excellent candidate is mature enough to appreciate the treatment, its risks, and the restrictions that the recovery time would impose.
 They should also be knowledgeable about the permanent consequences that come along with it.

 References: